jofas/blog/content/002-first-time-running/index.md

 Turns out I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave.
-Just eight kilometers in about an hour, never far from home are sufficient&mdash;one of the most uncomfortable ailments afterwards was my hurting ego.
+Just eight kilometers in about an hour, never far from home are sufficient (one of the most uncomfortable ailments afterwards was my hurting ego).
 Before it all, I thought I was in peak physical condition.
 I've been doing sports pretty much my whole life, with only two notable absences, neither one recent.
 One year when I was fourteen and three years from 2017 to 2020.
-The former was due to a knee injury and the latter was caused by pure and utter laziness.
+The former was due to inflammation in my knee (I got diagnosed with Osgood-Schlatter disease) and the latter was caused by pure and utter laziness.
 Before 2017 I was playing basketball in a club and all other athletic training&mdash;including running&mdash;was accessory to my goal of